Norway

 Western Norway is home to many of the country’s most iconic landscapes, including fjords, mountain roads, waterfalls and coastal villages.
 These guides focus on realistic travel planning across the region.

-Is Norway in a Nutshell worth it?
 This guide explains what Norway's most famous fjord route actually includes, how it works, who it suits and how it compares to independent travel through Western Norway.

-Norway’s fjords are not all the same.
 This guide explains the different fjord regions of Norway, including Geirangerfjord, Hardangerfjord, Nordfjord, Oslofjord and more.

 Planning 7 days in Western Norway?
 This realistic fjord itinerary focuses on Bergen and one fjord region, with practical advice on travel times, driving distances, transport and pacing.